matijakolaric-com/django-music-publisher/README.rst

 limitations, but data on other publishers (other original publishers, administrators and sub-publishers) can not be entered.

-A special **US** situation where an original publisher may have one entity for every of the three PROs is also covered.
-So is the situation where a publisher is affiliated with multiple societies world-wide.
-(This does not apply to writers.)
+The special **US** situation, where an original publisher may have one entity for every of the three PROs, is also covered.

-It is presumed that writers keep 50% of performing rights and the other 50%, as well as 100% of mechanical and sync goes to the original publisher.
+It is presumed that writers keep 50% of performing rights and the other 50%, as well as 100% of mechanical and sync, goes to the original publisher.

 Alternate titles, data on performing artists, data related to registration of library work and data about the first recording can be entered.